pachyderm/docs/content/latest/deploy-manage/deploy/helm-install.md

 You can provide credentials and configuration values directly in your values.yaml or set them with a `--set` argument during the installation/upgrade.
 The [second table below (Column B)](#mapping-external-secrets-fields-values-fields-and-pachyderm-platform-secrets) lists the names of the fields in which you can set your values.

--  *A-1 - Provide the few required values and let Pachyderm generate the rest*
+-  *A-1 - Provide the few required values and let MLDM generate the rest*

     - Provide your [Enterprise License](../../../enterprise/deployment#activate-the-enterprise-edition) (For Enterprise users only).
     - Optionally, your [IDPs configuration](../../../enterprise/auth/authentication/idp-dex#create-your-idp-pachyderm-connection) (For Enterprise users using the Authentication feature)